JoyceMiryamH/Evaluation-Strategies-Automation/README.txt

 * The data source file must have a EEM Water Qual Mon Date column, with the date of each sample written in text following this format: YYYY-MM-DD
 * All the indicators must be on the right of the EEM Water Qual Mon Date column.

-* The indicator file must have Name, Target, Threshold and Worst columns, with these column names being written in the second row.
-* The indicator file must have "Indicators" (without quotes) written in the cell above the Name column, in the first row.
+* The indicator file must have "Indicators" (without quotes) in cell A1.
-* The indicators' names in the indicator file must be consistent with the indicators' names in the source file.
+* The indicator file must have Name, Target, Threshold and Worst columns, with their column names respectively being in cells A2, B2, C2, D2.